icyflame/blog/_posts/2021-01-11-india-central-bank-intervention-goals-1-the-problem.md

 unaffected, but this didn't work well enough and the bureaucratic system to grant permits to truckers most probably took more time than the government initially anticipated.

-This sudden supply-side shock had an expected impact on the Cost-Push Inflation across the country.
+This sudden supply-side shock had an expected impact on the CPI Inflation across the country.
 Food inflation started [shooting up](https://www.reuters.com/article/india-economy-inflation-idINKBN27T20U?edition-redirect=in) from April, but the expectation of a good harvest kept fears low initially.
 As October rolled around, untimely rains in Maharashtra (a major farming state) lead to the food inflation going up to 11.07%, an all-time high for this number.
 Overall inflation also kept going up, and ended up at around 7.6% by early December.

 The key finding here is that this inflation is <span class="underline">not</span> connected to any of RBI's monetary policies.
 In fact, according RBI's assessment, they confidently claim that the effect of their currency